codatio/codat-docs/docs/using-the-api/webhooks/migrating-to-new-event-types.md

 #### ClientRateLimitReset

-Triggered when the client's rate limit quota is reset, allowing more requests to Codat's API.
+Called when the client's rate limit quota is reset, allowing more requests to Codat's API.
 This event now follows our updated schema standards.

 | Rule type | Maps to event type |
 |---|---|